Central Equipment Identity Register

+History

 Originally abbreviation CEIR stood for IMEI Database, created and provided by GSM Association.
 It was proposed to blacklist the IMEIs of stolen or lost phones.
 It was assumed that any MNO would be able to receive this list to block the registration of such devices on their network.
 Thus, it turns out that a stolen phone, once blacklisted by the GSMA CEIR, cannot be used on a large number of cellular networks, which means that the theft of mobile devices will become meaningless.
 However, it soon became clear that the MNOs on their initiative were not going to do this because if many phones stopped working in their networks, but works in another, it puts them at a disadvantage and can lead to an outflow of subscribers.
 It became clear that the blocking of stolen devices should be introduced simultaneously in all mobile networks of the country by legislative measures at the initiative of the communications regulator.
 In this case, as a rule, a national IMEI database is created, which contains general lists of blocked IMEIs.
 Since the registration in the cellular operator's network is directly blocked by a network node called EIR (Equipment Identity Register), the system that contains the national IMEI base became known as Central EIR (CEIR).
 To avoid confusion the database of GSM Association was renamed to IMEI Database - IMEI DB (it was in 2003-2008, see “Document History” at IMEI Database File Format Specification).
 Also sometimes a common IMEI database for several EIRs is called SEIR (Shared EIR).